 As a beautiful place waiting to be explored.

-Q: What were your favorite songs from your teenage years?
+What were your favourite songs from your teenage years?

 “Jump for my love” by the Pointer Sisters.

 How did you imagine yourself as an adult?